 Interpret the results of your funnel by selecting different analysis charts from the drop down under Funnel steps.
 These are described in detail below.

-Below the query builder you can choose to segment your funnel by a property or cohort to break down the data in the Overall table below the funnel.
-Click the Breakdown button and select an event property, people property, or cohort.
+Below the query builder, you can visually segment your funnel to gain insights on how your conversion rates vary between different cohorts or property values.
+Click the Breakdown button and select an event property, user profile property, or cohort.

 If you select any order funnels in the Conversion Criteria section, you have the option to select Top Paths under Breakdown to determine which order the steps are being performed in.

-In the Overall chart below your funnel the top paths will be displayed as a list of different path orders so that you can examine which paths have a higher or lower conversion rate or conversion time.
+In the Overall chart below your funnel, the top paths are displayed as a list of different path orders so that you can examine which paths have a higher or lower conversion rate or conversion time.

 Statistical significance in funnels validates an increase or decrease in conversion rate for a property or cohort segment.
 It attempts to identify random chance with respect to overall conversion.
 A p-value indicating statistical significance is calculated in the overview table when you choose a property or cohort to group by.